-Below are some of the problems that we can help with at Live Well Now.
+Below are some of the problems that we can help with:

 Stress is a growing problem in the modern age and can have a large impact on relationships, functioning, health and well-being.
 Speaking to a psychologist can help you learn effective stress management techniques which can ultimately improve your overall health and functioning.

 One in five people suffer from depression at some time in their lives.
 Depression can be very debilitating resulting in feelings of worthlessness, low energy, negative thinking, weight loss/gain, anxiety, loss of interest in life and even suicidal thoughts.
-Counselling with a psychologist using cognitive behaviour therapy (CBT) and other evidenced based techniques can help reduce the symptoms associated with depression and improve your quality of life.
+Counselling with a psychologist using Cognitive Behaviour Therapy (CBT) and Acceptance and Commitment Therapy (ACT) and other evidenced based techniques can help reduce the symptoms associated with depression and improve quality of life.

 It is normal to feel anxious when stepping out of your comfort zone.
-However, if anxiety, fear, phobias, panic attacks or excessive worrying are dominating your thoughts, or holding you back from doing the things you want to do, then we can help you identify negative beliefs and thought patterns and transform them into more helpful ones.
+However, anxiety, fear, phobias, panic attacks or excessive worrying can become crippling and prevent you from living a full an meaningful life.
+Counselling can help you identify negative beliefs and thought patterns and manage anxiety better.

 The effects of being a victim of, or witnessing, a traumatic event usually reduce with time.
 De-briefing with a health professional after a traumatic event can assist in the recovery process.
 Sometimes symptoms such as distressing thoughts and images, depression, anxiety, sleep problems and physical symptoms can persist and begin to impact negatively on work, relationships and health.
 Counselling can help make sense of a traumatic event, reduce negative symptoms and improve coping.